IJASI/Team-5---Project/README.md

 Reintroduce our tool again.
 Briefly mention how we collected data and made our tool...

+## **Model Performance:**

+**Scikit Learn Supervised Machine Learning**

+The trading strategy I used made a .64% using BTC-USD.
+I used rolling windows of 25 and 100.
+I could have made more money if I used smaller rolling windows, resulting in more trades, but the data did not make great predictions.

+![alt text]

 Model Performance.
 I used a SVM model and a Decision Tree model.
 I tested about 5 models, which did not perform as well as SVM and DecisionTree.
 For this algorithm, it was important to use a classifier model to predict 1 of 2 outcomes, the trading signal: 1 or -1

 Here is the png of the Decision Tree model: